The ad type defines specific features of an ad that bases on input and output. Find below a description of the current ad types.

 - PHP code (needs wrapping in <?php ?> )

-The Rich Content ad type offers the whole magic of the WordPress content editor.
-It is practically like creating a normal post.
-Use this ad type in order to be able to format text or any other rich media content as if working in a text editor.
+The Rich Content ad type offers the full magic of the WordPress content editor.
+It is practically like creating a standard post.
+Use this ad type to format text or any other rich media content as if working in a text editor.
 You can even upload images here and use shortcodes.

 What you can do with this ad type: